Long-Term Disability Insurance

 This product web page is intended to provide an overview of the benefits available from the PEF Membership Benefits Program and is not a complete description of plan provisions.
 Review of this product web page does not certify eligibility for benefits under this plan.
 For complete plan details, including limitations and exclusions that may affect benefits, please refer to your certificate.

-©2022 Sun Life Assurance Company of Canada, Wellesley Hills, MA 02481.
-All rights reserved.
-Sun Life and the globe symbol are registered trademarks of Sun Life Assurance Company of Canada.
+The Sun Life name and logo are registered trademarks of Sun Life Assurance Company of Canada.
 Visit us at sunlife.com/us.